 From here you’d fill in the rest of the dials as you see fit.

-Is Tonal enough weight for weight loss?
+Does Tonal have enough weight or resistance for weight loss?

 Yes.
 But Tonal isn’t designed for weight loss.
 It is designed for strength training.